virtual-labs/exp-dfs-iiith/experiment/analysis/aim.md

 15 minutes

-### Learning Objectives of this Module
+### Learning Objectives of the Module

-In this module, we will be learning about:

-   - Time and Space Complexity: We will learn about the running time of the sorting process.
-   - Comparison with other algorithms: We will compare quick sort with other sorting algorithms and see in which situations quick sort is the optimal approach to take.
+Take a look at what we will learn in this module

+   - Space and Time complexity of DFS
+   - Comparision of BFS and DFS
+   - Quiz to test your understanding on topics covered in analysis learning unit